Agri Arkansas - The Honeybee

 Men and Women of Distinction: Dr. Joycelyn Elders

 Dr. Joycelyn Elders is known as the first African American appointed as Surgeon General of the United States during the Clinton Administration.
-Behind her plain-spoken manner is a woman who grew up in poverty during the great depression and despite the odds, went to college and became a physician and respected scientist.
+Behind her plain-spoken manner is a woman who grew up in poverty during the Great Depression and despite the odds, went to college and became a physician and respected scientist.
 In this one-on-one interview with Ernie Dumas, Elders opens up about her childhood, the struggle to make it to Little Rock for her first day of college and the relationships that defined her.
 Elders recounts stories of her residency at UAMS that influenced her to become a strong advocate for children's health and an opponent of teenage pregnancy.

 Men and Women of Distinction: Mary Lowe Good, Ph.D.

-Mary Lowe Good is an inorganic chemist whose progressive approach to science and technology – to life in general – has earned her praise, distinctions, and awards from peers, political and world leaders, four presidents, and, perhaps most importantly to her, family.
-Good was founding dean of the UALR George W. Donaghey Emerging Analytics Center and most recently served as special advisor to the chancellor for economic development and chair of the Little Rock Tech Park Board.
+Mary Lowe Good was an inorganic chemist whose progressive approach to science and technology – to life in general – has earned her praise, distinctions, and awards from peers, political and world leaders, four presidents, and, perhaps most importantly to her, family.
+Good was founding dean of the UALR George W. Donaghey Emerging Analytics Center and served as special advisor to the chancellor for economic development and chair of the Little Rock Tech Park Board.